 The movement is continuous, this is where the intensity comes in, in other words; no rest for the muscle.

-You should be using somewhere in the neighborhood of 75 to 85% of your one rep max.
-This will probably put you somewhere in the neighborhood of 10 to 12 repetitions, give or take.
+You should be using somewhere in the neighbourhood of 75 to 85% of your one rep max.
+This will probably put you somewhere in the 10 to 12 rep range, give or take.

 This may seem like a lot of reps as opposed to 5 or 7 reps traditionally for building strength...

-But believe me, this training principle offers a lot of intensity as the contraction is deliberate, "remember" this is based on raising Sarcoplasmic hypertrophy.
+But believe me, this training principle offers a lot of intensity as the contraction is deliberate, "keep in mind" this is based on raising Sarcoplasmic hypertrophy.

 Reps will be higher but your training weight will be slightly less to make this contraction longer.
 This will raise blood flow and create a more pronounced pump!
 Constant tension training will enlarge both fast and slow twitch muscle fibers.